jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

     - completing the sale: the CCP sends a reply to the POS indicating the charge is approved
     - this system prevents CC theft at the POS system

-Also see [Understanding CISSP Domain 2: Asset Security](https://blog.balancedsec.com/p/understanding-cissp-domain-2-asset) for additional information
+Also see [Understanding CISSP Domain 2: Asset Security](https://blog.balancedsec.com/p/understanding-cissp-domain-2-asset) on my blog, [The Cyber Leader](https://blog.balancedsec.com/) for additional information